-I had two surgeries in my final year of professional hockey, bringing the total to nine surgeries in 11 seasons.
+I had two more surgeries in my final year of professional hockey, to bring the total to 9 in 11 seasons.
 And I played through them, like I had all the previous times.
 As I sat at home recovering, knowing that I had another year on my contract in Germany, I realized that it wasn’t working out for me.
 So, I retired.
 For the first time since I could remember, I was no longer a professional hockey player.

 I didn’t do any rehab for my surgeries.
 I mean, I had no reason to.
 I no longer needed to get back into playing shape.
 In fact, I didn’t do anything; I didn’t even go to see anybody about it.
 Before I knew it, I had gained 22 pounds.
 And I was miserable.

 Things in my life had spiraled.
 One thing led to another, and I ended up in rehab for the first time.
 And this was before I stopped playing.
 I was able to stay sober for a while, but then I ended my career and the realization of no longer being a professional athlete hit me.
 I had lost my identity.
 I had been known to do one thing – hockey – my whole life, and all of a sudden, that was gone.
 I didn’t know who to be without hockey.

 The thing about being a hockey player at high levels, in my experiences, was that you’re always treated like a juvenile.
 They tell you where you’re going, what time you need to be there, what you’re going to eat, and where you’re going to be staying… And then in your limited free time, you get to do what you want, where you want, and with whatever funds that you want.
 And that’s it – it was about me and hockey.